dave v

 AI-Led

-On the other hand, they spent their time digesting generated content.
-Their process leaned less on imagination and more on remixing already provided information rather than constructing a new line of reasoning.
+→ They spent time digesting generated content.
+Less on imagination and more on remixing already provided information rather than a new line of reasoning.

 AI-Led participants' engagement behavior